 - notebook and pen.

-Both marathon distances pass through shallow and river-like straits for a few kilometers, including Vahas strait, Linnusita strait and Kasse strait.
+Both marathon distances pass through shallow and river-like straits for a few kilometers, including Vahase strait, Linnusita strait, and Kasse strait.
 In the case of a long distance, the Väike-Tulpe strait is added to them.

 The full marathon distance is up to 40 km, depending on the course chosen by the paddler (Kuressaare castle park – Väike-Tulpe Island- Abruka Island – Romessaare Marina).